Pazham Pori / Ethakka Appam / Banana Fritters

 Pazham Pori/ Ethakka Appam/ Banana Fritters

 Pazham Pori aka Ethakka appam is a favourite snack of Keralites.
 The ripe Kerala Banana (Ethakka) is coated with flour batter and deep fried in oil.
 It is irresistible for most Malayalees and whenever one sees the yellow covered pazhampori in the glass compartments in small tea shops, you just succumb to temptations.
-This is also a Thattukada speciality; Kerala streetfood shops, like Thattukada Chicken fry, Parotta, Uzhunnu Vada, Parippu Vada etc.
+This is also a Thattukada specialty; Kerala street food shops specialty, like Thattukada Chicken fry, Parotta, Uzhunnu Vada, Parippu Vada etc.

-Since the batter is usually made with Maida, many healthy alternatives like wheat flour, rice flour and even Rava(Sooji) coated versions have surfaced.
-Still, healthy or not, Keralites remain diehard fans of Pazhampori aka ethakka appam.
-Ripe Bananas are considered good for making Pazham Pori.
+Since the batter is usually made with Maida, many healthy alternatives like wheat flour, Oats, Rice flour and even Rava(Sooji) coated versions have surfaced.
+Still, healthy or not, Keralites remain die hard fans of Pazhampori aka ethakka appam.
+Ripe but firm Bananas are considered good for making Pazham Pori.
 It is cut length wise into thin slices and dipped in batter and fried to golden brown.
 However, you can cut into rounds (if you have limited bananas and you need more numbers) or mash it and add to the batter and fry small balls.
+Oats coated Pazham Pori is the latest trend.
+It is healthy and crispy and the kids just love it!
+Adding a small amount of rice flour also makes it crispy.
+Enjoy crispy Pazham pori with a cup of Tea or Coffee.

 |Sugar||: 1 tbsp|